hashicorp/vagrant-docs-old/v1/docs/config/vm/forward_port.md

 As an optional 3rd parameter, you may pass an options hash.
 Currently accepted options are:

-* `:adapter` - This is the adpater number that the forwarded port definition should be attached to.
+* `:adapter` - This is the adapter number that the forwarded port definition should be attached to.
 Forwarded ports can only be attached to NAT devices.
 * `:auto` - If this is set to `true` then Vagrant will automatically